 - Where changes can be made in the future.

-There can be a degree of confusion surrounding the topic and it’s common for some to cross their wires, slightly, and confuse market research with win/loss interviews.
+There can be a degree of confusion surrounding the topic of market research, and it’s common for some to cross their wires, and confuse it with win/loss interviews.

 You may fall into the same boat.
 If so, don’t sweat it.
 You’re not on your own, and we’re here to help.

 Customer and market research allows companies to refine their product pre-launch, by addressing the pain points of their prospective customers and also confronting any flaws in the product that may need to be ironed out, after it’s gone to market.